 The monastery and parish church of St. Bartholomew the Apostle and Saint Hedwig was built of bricks in the monk bond, using stones in structural and decorative elements.
-Originally, it was a three-nave basilica with a transept, an chancel closed with an apse and two chapels on its sides, and a large arcade porch at the west facade.
+Originally, it was a three-aisle basilica with a transept, an chancel closed with an apse and two chapels on its sides, and a large arcade porch at the west facade.
 The outer façades of the church were surrounded by a frieze of interpenetrating arcades, over which a decorative strip of oblique bricks ran.
 The same frieze was framed the gables which edges were made of stone ashlar.
 The interior of the central nave was alternately lit by round and elliptical windows, and the walls were supported from the north by impressive buttresses reaching above the aisles.
 The northern facade of the aisle was divided into two parts.
-The western fragment was founded on a profiled pedestal and divided with buttresses, while the eastern part did not have a pedestal, and the wall was divided with buttresses and pilaster strips.
+The western fragment was founded on a moulded pedestal and divided with buttresses, while the eastern part did not have a pedestal, and the wall was divided with buttresses and pilaster strips.
 The west facade of the church was topped with a triangular gable, which was continued by impressive buttresses reaching the walls of the aisles.
 The gable was pierced with a two-light window and below with a round rosette.